 Lentil soup is one of those recipes that should be in every cook's repertoire.
-Lentils are available in most grocery stores and are high in protein, healthy and very cheap.
+Lentils are available in most grocery stores and are high in protein, healthy, and very cheap.
 This vegetarian lentil soup recipe uses plenty of seasonings to perk up the soup, including thyme, bay leaves and a bit of lemon juice to brighten all the flavors.
 Enjoy this traditional and warming dish!

-I always recommend using sea salt or kosher salt for the best flavor, and this recipe is no exception.
+I always recommend using sea salt or Kosher salt for the best flavor, and this recipe is no exception.
 Trust me, it makes a difference.

 This lentil soup is vegetarian, vegan, low-calorie and low-fat, and with all those lentils, it's also surprisingly high in protein, with nearly 19 grams per serving.
 It's the perfect vegetarian dinner idea.
-If you use a fresh homemade vegetable broth, this recipe is also gluten-free.

 - 1 tsp. vegetable oil (canola oil, sunflower oil or any kind of cooking oil)